top of page

 • All children are invited forward for a Young Worshipper's Message prior to the sermon each week, where the Pastor or another leader engages with the Young Worshippers on they day's lessons or theme.

-• Sunday School takes place on the 1st & 3rd Sunday each month.
+• Sunday School takes place on the 1st & 3rd Sunday each month during the school year (October - June).
 Following the Young Worshipper's Message, children are led out of worship to age-appropriate classrooms for a lesson and/or activity.
 They will be brought back into worship in time for the Communion liturgy.

 • During the Communion Liturgy, Young Worshippers are invited to join Worship Leaders around the table.